IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 * Block Total Length: total size of this block, as described in {{section_block}}.

-* Original Packet Length (32 bits): an unsigned value indicating the actual length of the packet when it was transmitted on the network.
+* Original Packet Length (32 bits): an unsigned integer indicating the actual length of the packet when it was transmitted on the network.
 It can be different from length of the Packet Data field's length if the packet has been